 This replica of Glamdring, the sword of Gandalf the Wizard, has been painstakingly and meticulously recreated to bring you the blade that a wise and powerful figure who inevitably led two hobbits out of their home and into a world of heroics and adventure.

 Many of the company of dwarves that went with Thorin carried swords, but the true weapon of a dwarf was either the hammer or the axe.
-And Fili, his nephew, brought along a brutal war hammer that would leave his enemies battered and broken before him.
+Fili, his nephew, brought along a brutal war hammer that would leave his enemies battered before him.

 Dwarves were no strangers to combat, and they were also quite well-known for the solidarity and strength of their craft.
-Thus, Kili, Thorin's nephew, was armed with a sturdy and strong sword that served him well in all of this battles and endeavors.
+Thus, Kili, Thorins nephew, was armed with a sturdy and strong sword that served him well in all of this battles.

-In the lands of Middle Earth, the elves were among the most peerless craftsmen, capable of great works that showed elegance and precision.
-And the sword Glamdring, found by Gandalf the Grey, was among one of their greatest weapons, forged in a bygone era.
+In the lands of Middle Earth, the elves were among the greatest of craftsmen, capable of works that showed elegance and precision.
+The sword Glamdring, found by Gandalf, was among one of their greatest weapons, forged in a bygone era.

 Like many of the elven weapons of Gondolin, Sting had magic woven into its steel.
-The sword's blade was said to blue with blue light when orcs and goblins were near, warning an observant wielder to be cautious, as danger was around and about.
+The swords blade was said to glow with blue light when orcs and goblins were near, warning the wielder to be cautious, as danger was near.

 This replica of the Scabbard for Sting is designed to fit all licensed versions of the Sting sword, which was wielded by no less than three hobbits over the course of two amazing journeys that would change the face of Middle Earth forever.

 Every good adventurer should carry a weapon, lest of all they face doom on the road.
-This was, perhaps, what motivated Gandalf to hand the young hobbit an elvish short sword named Sting, when they discovered a lost hoard of treasure in a troll lair.
+This was, perhaps, what motivated Gandalf to hand the young hobbit an elvish short sword named Sting when they discovered treasure in a troll lair.

-Few weapons can match the hardy power and hefty look of dwarvish gear.
-And when they marched on The Lonely Mountain, the company of dwarves armed themselves as best as possible.
-Kili, nephew of Thorin, armed himself with a powerful looking blade.
+Few weapons can match the hardy power and hefty look of dwarvish gear, such as the impressive Sword of Kili.
+When they marched on the Lonely Mountain, the company of dwarves armed themselves as best as they could.

 Do you dare wield the legendary and nefarious Morgul-Blade of the Nazgul?
-Tainted by the power of the Witch-King of Angmar, this knife offers not only a wicked blade but also a dark curse for all those who taste its pitted and aged blade.
+Tainted by the power of the Witch-King of Angmar, this knife offers a wicked blade and a dark curse for those who taste its pitted and aged blade.

-Naturally lithe and graceful, with a gift for dexterity and far-sight, it should come as no surprise that many elves favor the bow.
-Among their best is Tauriel, favorite of Thranduil and Legolas, who acts as captain of King Thranduil's woodland guard.
+Naturally lithe and graceful with a gift for dexterity and far-sight, it should come as no surprise that many elves favor the bow.
+Among their best is Tauriel, who acts as captain of the woodland guard of King Thranduil.

-The woodland guard of Mirkwood is sworn to protect the woodland realm, and they are armed to fight not only in the open expanses of the woods, but also the royal halls.
-And in their hands, this Mirkwood Double-Bladed Polearm is a devastating weapon to face.
+The woodland guard of Mirkwood is sworn to protect the woodland realm, and they are armed to fight in the open expanses of the woods and the royal halls.
+In their hands, the Mirkwood Double-Bladed Polearm is a devastating weapon.

-Tauriel may only seem to be a common wood elf, but her skill and her weapons make her anything but.
-Her preferred melee weapon is double daggers, whose unique design boasts a fine look that marks her as a ranked warrior within Thranduil's court.
+Tauriel may only seem to be a common wood elf, but her skills make her anything but.
+Her preferred melee weapon is double daggers, whose unique design boasts a fine look to mark her as a ranked warrior within the court.

-This vile mace, along with its owner, was thought to have been destroyed in a great battle between orcs and dwarves, but they were not.
+This vile mace was thought to have been destroyed in a great battle between orcs and dwarves, but it was not.
 The Mace of Azog the Defiler lived on, as did its wielder, and now they come forth to hunt the hated dwarf company.

-Thranduil was father to Legolas, a powerful lord among the elves, and a skilled fighter as well.
-As king of the woodland realm, he presided over all of Mirkwood without question, and never was his staff, a symbol of his authority, far from his hand.
+Thranduil, father to Legolas, is a powerful lord among the elves and a skilled fighter.
+As king of the woodland realm, he presides over Mirkwood without question, and his staff, a symbol of his authority, is never far from his hand.